 Some passenger trains from Edinburgh Princes Street to Balerno (to the east) along the Balerno Branch (Caledonian Railway) (really a loop) continued to Midcalder to terminate.

-The goods yard has been removed but the station is still open.
+The goods yard has been removed (prior to the box closure in 1967) but the station is still open.
 The rather fine station building still stands and is now a house.

 The station is just west of Kirknewton.
 This village was considerably smaller when the railway opened and has expanded towards the station.

-There is no station footbridge, passengers must cross by the nearby level crossing.
+There is no station footbridge (there was in the past), passengers must cross by the nearby level crossing.
 Network Rail has identified this the third most dangerous crossing in Scotland.
 It may be replaced by a tunnel.
 Scotsman

 Ratho (Low Level)